Detailed Guide to Visiting the Poor Man’s Galapagos, Ecuador

 As we approached the island we were met with sea turtles after a morning feed.

 Next, we left the boat and headed inland walking along the dirt trails that carve their way through the island.
-Along the way, we were explained to about the history of the island and about the reasons why the island is so special and the factors that threaten this spectacular ecosystem.
+Along the way, we were learned about the history of the island, the reasons why the island is so special, and the factors that threaten this spectacular ecosystem.

 Blue Footed Boobies are not intimidated by humans as they have no predators on the island and the one we saw actually put on a little dance show while we took photos.

-Already so excited by the experience, we continued on to a massive nest of Frigatebirds.
-We were lucky enough to be there during nesting season and even saw a few chicks in the nest.
-The male Frigit Birds have the strangest red pouch on their necks which is what attracts the females.
+Already so excited by the experience, we continued on to a massive nest of Frigate birds.
+We were lucky enough to be there during the nesting season and even saw a few chicks in the nest.
+The male Frigate birds have the strangest red pouch on their necks which is what attracts the females.

 Learning from the Pros – Humpback Whale Watching

 After exploring the island for 2 hours we headed back to the boat for lunch.
-While we enjoyed our lunch the whale researchers the tour company supports treated us to whale listening with some high-tech equipment used in their research.
-It was great to listen to these magnificent creatures to communicate underwater.
+While we enjoyed our lunch, the whale researchers (that our chosen tour company supports) treated us to whale listening with some high-tech equipment used in their research.
+It was great to listen to these magnificent creatures communicate underwater.